Ley789/SimpleRayTracer/Thesis/thesis.md

 In ray tracing only one condition must apply for a primitive, which is that there must be a function that can calculate an intersection between the primitive and a ray.
-That means primitives can be of various types, from simple geometric shapes like spheres, cubes, triangles,. . . , to complex parametric patches like the Bézier patches and other complex shapes as long as there exists an intersection function.
+That means primitives can be of various types, from simple geometric shapes like spheres, cubes, triangles, etc., to complex shapes and parametric patches like the Bézier patches as long as there exists an intersection function.
 The flexibility of primitives allows to represent shapes with full accuracy.
 Although using multiple kinds of primitives does not limit the kinds of scenes that can be rendered.
-Like mentioned in \autoref{Rasterization} most real time applications use rasterization techniques to render an image and most of them only use triangles as primitives.
+Like mentioned in \autoref{rasterization} most real time applications use rasterization techniques to render an image and most of them only use triangles as primitives.

 Testing every primitive in the scene for an intersection with a ray produces the correct